Batiar: Roots of the term

 Betyar (pl. betyarok) a highwayman in 19th-century Hungary.
 The word is Iranian in origin and entered the Hungarian language via Turkish and Serbo-Croatian; its original meaning was “young bachelor” or “lad.”
 While most betyárok were originally shepherds, whose position in rural society was marginal, many were army deserters or young men fleeing conscription.
 They are first mentioned in legal documents about 1800.

+19th-century Polish writer Jan Lam, a native of Stanislawów (modern Ivano-Frankivsk), is considered by some to be the inventor of the term batiar (baciar, baciarz).